Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Induction on scales

 such that for all $\overline{\beta} \in \bigl(\beta_*(\sigma),\, \bar{q}^{-1/2}\bigr)$ and $\ell \in (2, 4],$ there is a constant $C=C(\sigma,\overline{q},\overline{\beta},\ell)\in(0,\infty)$ and a function $\omega=\omega_{\sigma,\overline{q},\overline{\beta},\ell}\colon(0,C^{-1})\to[0,\infty)$ such that the following conditions hold. \begin{enumerate}[label = (\roman*)] \item For all $\rho \in (0, C^{-1})$, we have

 and

 as well as $\omega(\rho)\sfT_{\rho}(\bar q) \leq \sfT_{\rho}\bigl(\overline{\beta}^{-2}\bigr)$.

-\item If $\rho\in(0,C^{-1})$ and $(v_{t})_{t\ge0}$ solves \cref{eq:v-SPDE} with initial condition $v_{0}\in\scrX_{0}^{\ell}$, then for all $q\in[0,\overline{q}]$, and $x,z\in\RR^{2}$, we have
+\item If $\rho\in(0,C^{-1})$ and $(v_{t})_{t\ge0}$ solves \cref{eq:SPDE} with initial condition $v_{0}\in\scrX_{0}^{\ell}$, then for all $q\in[0,\overline{q}]$, and $x,z\in\RR^{2}$, we have

-\end{enumerate} \end{defn} \nomenclature[QbarSPDE]{$\Qbar_\SPDE(\sigma)$}{supremal scale at which certain estimates on the approximation of the SPDE hold, see \cref{def:QSPDE}} The bound \cref{eq:QSPDEapprox-3}, which we will informally refer to as the ``key approximation,'' is the heart of \cref{def:QSPDE}.
+\end{enumerate} \end{defn} \nomenclature[QbarSPDE]{$\Qbar_\SPDE(\sigma)$}{supremal scale at which certain estimates on the approximation of the SPDE hold, see \cref{def:QSPDE}} The bound \cref{eq:QSPDEapprox-3}, which we term the ``key approximation,'' is the heart of \cref{def:QSPDE}.
 It parallels the conclusion \cref{eq:mainapproxthm-conclusion} of \cref{thm:mainapproxthm}, and essentially says that the root decoupling function $J_\sigma$ tracks the differential quadratic variation of the martingale $V_t^{\sigma,\rho,T}$ on the exponential scale.
 For technical reasons (originating in the proof of \cref{prop:coupling}), we average $\sigma^2\circ v$ over a square rather than with respect to a Gaussian.

 The function $\omega$ in \cref{def:QSPDE} plays the role of the factor $(1+\sfL(1/\rho))\kappa^{-1}_{\ell,\rho}+\kappa_{\ell,\rho}$ appearing in the interval of validity \cref{eq:mainapproxthmtcond} of \cref{thm:mainapproxthm}.
 As we inductively prove that \cref{def:QSPDE} holds for successively larger values of $\overline q$, the size of $\omega$ will grow somewhat: see \cref{eq:omegabardef} in the proof of \cref{prop:extendQSPDE-1} below.
 The bound \cref{eq:omegaissmallenough} requires that the factor $\omega$ appearing in \cref{eq:QSPDEdefinterval} is negligible in terms of the exponential time scale. \begin{rem} To establish a lower bound $\bar{q}$ on $\Qbar_\SPDE(\sigma)$, it suffices to find, for every $\overline{\beta}\in \bigl(\beta_*(\sigma),\overline{q}^{-1/2}\bigr)$, an $\ell_0=\ell_0(\overline\beta)\in (2,4]$ such that the conditions in \cref{def:QSPDE} hold for all $\ell\in (2,\ell_0]$.
 This is because the spaces $\clX^{\ell}_0$ only get smaller (and the norms $\vvvert \anon\vvvert_\ell$ get larger) as $\ell$ increases. \end{rem} We note that